-"If Spade Cooley were to rise from the grave and assemble a four-piece flannel-clad Western Swing band, I imagine it would sound a lot like 6 Volt Rodeo.
-The Palm Harbor natives (Bear Cannon, Josh Paul, Mike Daley and Richy Scally) are a dance-inducing bunch with a generous side of jazz and rockabilly on their plate." - Creative Loafing Tampa - July 24, 2014
+"If Spade Cooley were to rise from the grave and assemble a flannel-clad Western Swing band, I imagine it would sound a lot like 6 Volt Rodeo.
+The group is a dance-inducing bunch with a generous side of jazz and rockabilly on their plate." - Creative Loafing Tampa

-Now hailing from Clearwater, Florida, 6 Volt Rodeo has been painting the towns of Western Florida since 2010.
-From local bars and craft breweries to day-long festivals and swing dances all around West Central Florida, the music of 6 Volt Rodeo has sent hundreds of people out of their chairs and up on the dance floor with their rousing brand of Western Swing.
+Hailing from Clearwater, Florida, 6 Volt Rodeo has been painting the towns of Western Florida since 2010.
+From local bars and breweries to festivals and swing dances, 6 Volt Rodeo's rousing brand of Western Swing propels people out of their chairs and onto the dance floor.

-With the addition of Ari Little (vocals), the formula for 6 Volt's brand of Western Swing was developed early on.
-With jazz at their core, 6 Volt would balance the zaniness of Bob Wills and Speedy West's Western Swing with the classy, refined combo sounds of the King Cole Trio and the Benny Goodman Sextet.
-But the band wouldn't completely depart from their rockabilly and jump blues roots, taking upon the sounds of early Sun and King records hillbilly and rock n' roll artists as well as the classic honky-tonk sounds of 50's and 60-'s country legends such as Buck Owens and Ernest Tubb.
-This contagious combination has compelled 6 Volt Rodeo audiences to sweat, twirl and stomp on the dance floor for over four years.
+With jazz at their core, 6 Volt Rodeo strove to balance the zaniness of Bob Wills and Speedy West's Western Swing with the refined jazz sounds of the King Cole Trio and the Benny Goodman Sextet.
+But the band didn't abandon its rockabilly and jump blues roots, and instead continued to embrace the sounds of early Sun and King records hillbilly and rock n' roll artists, as well as the classic honky-tonk sounds of 1950s and 1960s legends such as Buck Owens and Ernest Tubb.

-2013 saw the departure of Christian and Ari from the group and the addition of multi-instrumentalist Josh Paul (drums).
-The result is a dynamic new sound of a band that now has no limits to their already eclectic repertoire.
-Added to their set were the sounds of Dixieland and Gypsy Jazz, Cajun Two-Steps, Mexican Mariachi Music and even Jamaican Ska, making 6 Volt Rodeo one of the most exciting and unique acts to see in the Tampa Bay Area.
+Some changes in the band's lineup in 2013 and 2021 resulted in a dynamic new sound for 6 Volt Rodeo, a band with no limits to its already eclectic repertoire.
+Added were the sounds of Dixieland and gypsy jazz, Cajun two-step, and even Mexican mariachi music, making 6 Volt Rodeo one of the most exciting and unique acts to see in the Tampa area.
 Whether it's a bar, swing dance, festival or private party, 6 Volt Rodeo is sure to get the audiences spinning their partners and romping on the dance floor all night!